 - Write text, used whenever you type in or write text somewhere.

 - Read-out text, used whenever you are copying, reading, comparing, or checking text to draw conclusions or insert somewhere else.

-- Window Title: Once you indicate your first element on the screen, the AM Muse automatically detects its corresponding application and window.
+- Window Title: Once you indicate your first element on the screen, the Hyland RPA Analyst (former AM Muse) automatically detects its corresponding application and window.
 Here, the window title is displayed but you can also simply adapt and edit it.
 You can also expand and collapse the action list by clicking on the triangle/arrow button next to the window button.

 - Action: Each tracked action is displayed in the list with an icon indicative of its action type and a description that is also subject to change – you can simply click on the description to edit.
 The hints offer you indications of how to start and what to fill in.
 Clicking on the three dots gives you the ability to delete an action or change all action properties in a separate popup.
 You can change the type of an action as mentioned above: focus the action by clicking on it and indicate the intended action type in the action bar toggles.